JackAdams/meteor-transactions/README.md

 _1.0+ Look into support for {multi:true}_

 As you can see from the roadmap, there are still some key things missing from this package.
-I currently use it in a production app, but it's very much a case of use at your own risk right now.
+I currently use it in a production app, but it's very much a case of _use-at-your-own-risk_ right now.